-Tripping on clutter, small furniture, pet bowls, electrical or phone cords, or other things can cause a fall.
+Tripping on clutter, small furniture, pet bowls, electrical or phone cords, or other clutter can cause a fall.
 Slipping on rugs or slippery floors can also cause falls.

 Arrange furniture to give them plenty of room to walk freely.
 Also, remove items from stairs, hallways, and pathways.
 Be sure that carpets are secured to the floor and stairs.
-Remove throw rugs, use non-slip rugs, or attach rugs to the floor with double-sided tape.
+Remove throw rugs, use non-slip mats, or attach rugs to the floor with double-sided tape.

 Put non-slip strips on floors, steps, and non-slip strips or a rubber mat on the floor of your bathtub or shower, as well.
 You can buy these items at a home center or hardware store.

 If they have pets, make sure they can care for them.
 Pets are great companions, but they also need to be taken care of properly.
 Keep in mind a dog or cat can provide great comfort for anyone, especially an older adult.
 These articles are worth reading:

 Having a conversation about your parents driving skills in advance before a problem occurs is ideal.
-Discuss with them what happens when they no longer can safely operate a vehicle.
-Be sure to observe their driving skills and if necessary urge them to give up driving once you see they pose a danger to themselves and others.
+Discuss with them what happens when they can no longer safely operate a vehicle.
+Be sure to observe their driving skills and, if necessary, urge them to give up driving once you see they pose a danger to themselves and others.

 Many seniors use services like Uber.
-Uber participated in the White House Conference on Aging where they unveiled plans for community-based senior outreach and services for older adults.
-This will allow more freedom for your parent without them waiting for you to pick them up and take them where they need to go.
+Uber participated in the White House Conference on Aging, where they unveiled plans for community-based senior outreach and services for older adults.
+This will allow more freedom for your parents without them waiting for you to pick them up and take them where they need to go.

 Are your parents able to grocery shop on their own?
 Are they buying appropriate quantities of food and other supplies?
 Are they able to operate stoves and ovens safely?
 Are they eating enough?

-There are services available where groceries can be picked up and delivered to them at their home.
+There are services available where groceries can be picked up and delivered to them.
 A grocery delivery service comes at a cost but provides a tremendous amount of convenience.

 Then look to see if they are actually eating what they buy.
 Sometimes the elderly will not eat as much as they should, and food might be going to waste.

-Often, the senior will not remember what the doctor said or misrepresent to you what the doctor has told them.
-Having someone who can take notes and inform the rest of the family is key.
+Often, the senior will not remember what the doctor said or misrepresent what the doctor has told them.
+Having someone who can take notes and inform the rest of the family is vital.
 Plus, you can make sure your parent is following the directions of their doctor.

 They probably are taking several prescriptions.
 Are they taking the medications correctly?
-Look at the bottles and the dates on the bottle to see if the medications are being taken.
+Look at the bottles and the dates on the bottle to see if the medicines are being taken correctly.
 Have someone take the medications and place them into a weekly or monthly pillbox to avoid any confusion about whether they have taken the drug or not.